oxiez/CK2-DB/README.md

 As superuser `postgres` in psql, run `ck2_setup.py` to create the ck2 database.
 This will also create the user `charles` with password `frank`.

 Now, run `load_data.py` to load the data from the `Leon1067_02_12.ck2` file by default.
 You can optionally add the name of a different `.ck2` file to load into the database, as opposed to the default.
-This file should around 60 seconds to run.
+This file should take around 60 seconds to run.